riceissa/issarice.com/wiki/is-effective-altruism-new.md

 > Utilitarianism, with its bent toward quantification, for regarding people as
 > abstract units, is the ethical system of distant administrators.
 It is no
 > coincidence that it emerged in the nineteenth century with the rise of large,
 > impersonal corporate entities.
-Singer’s variation rejects the ethical
+Singer's variation rejects the ethical
-> philosophy’s pleasure-or-pain calculus as too subjective and, potentially,
+> philosophy's pleasure-or-pain calculus as too subjective and, potentially,
 > hedonistic.
 His own *preference utilitarianism* seeks to rescue ethics from
 > categorical abstraction while restoring grounds for subjective rational
 > choice. \[...\]